 For one reason because the AHS will spay or neuter your cat or kitten prior to adoption at no cost; provide a health guarantee, and give him his basic inoculations as part of your adoption fee.

-And because we have such a wonderful selection of felines at our four shelters that you are sure to find exactly the cat for you!
+And because we have such a wonderful selection of felines at our three shelters that you are sure to find exactly the cat for you!

 Popcorn Park Zoo

 I would like to know how the microchip is used.and is there some sort of monthly service fee for this?

 Once the microchip is implanted and registered with Home Again there is a fee of $15.00 per year to keep your information updated.
 But once they have the chip, they are registered.
 With this new micro-chip that HomeAgain has offered it has more capabilities and can be connected to your vet records as well as the owner information.
 Also if your pet is missing, HomeAgain puts out a sort of Amber Alert for pets and helps with getting your pet found.